foundations-fall-2016/session2/README.md

     * [querySelectorAll](https://www.w3schools.com/jsref/met_document_queryselectorall.asp), and
     * [classList](https://www.w3schools.com/jsref/prop_element_classlist.asp).
 1. Add a JavaScript/CSS powered popover window to your page.
-1. Add a close button to the popover div.
+1. Add a close button ("X") to the popover div and add JavaScript so it closes the popover when clicked on.

 ## Reading